joelgoop/gamspy/README.md

 *   `jinja2` templating engine for writing the `GAMS` code
 *   `numpy` for handling matrices
 *   `cython` to install the `gdx_utils` module, which efficiently parses data retrieved from `GDX` files

+## Licensing

+Copyright (C) 2014 Joel Goop
+`gamspy` is licensed under the GNU General Public License version 3.

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see <http://www.gnu.org/licenses/>.